Caroline Walker (artist): Work

-Walker used to conceptualize scenes and hire models to depict it.
-She would take photographs and use it as a source in constructing oil paintings.
-In 2016, she began exploring the streets of London to find anonymous subjects in natural settings.
+Walker used to imagine scenes and hire models to depict them.
+She took photographs and would use them as a source in constructing oil paintings.
+In 2016, she began looking in London streets for anonymous subjects in natural settings.

 Walker captures intimate moments of women's lives.
 She is known for realistic paintings of women at work.
 She highlights overlooked jobs — such as in nail bars, salons, hotels, the household etc. — which are performed by women.
 There is a variety of socio-economic status among her subjects.

-Walker's works emit a voyeuristic approach to the viewers, as seen from a vantage point through windows, bannisters or from a certain height.
-It is further emphasized by how her works are often large, making it easy to envision oneself stepping into the scene.
+Walker's works make the viewers feel like voyeurs, as her subjects are seen from a vantage point through windows, bannisters or from a certain height.
+Her works are often large, making it easy for the viewer to imagine stepping into the scene.

-Walker's art often exhibits overtly painterly attributes.
-Color is an important element for her so as to evoke a painting's aura or ambience.
+Walker's art is often painterly.
+Colour is an important element for her so as to evoke a painting's aura or ambience.

-Caroline Walker's work is featured in international US-based collections such as the Pérez Art Museum Miami, and the Institute of Contemporary Art, Miami, both in Florida.
+Walker's work is held in collections such as the Pérez Art Museum Miami, and the Institute of Contemporary Art, Miami, both in Florida.
 She was elected to the Royal Scottish Academy in 2024.

+From 22 November 2025 – 26 April 2026, Walker's work was shown in the exhibition Caroline Walker: Mothering at the Pallant House Gallery, Chichester, United Kingdom.